capoony/AmpliPiper_Workshop24/README.md

 ### *Mercurialis* spp.
 ONT data

-Raw reads and phylogenetic tree files of a subset of samples from the complex plant genus *Mercurialis* - a close relative of the nettle (*Urtica dioica*) - were obtaines from the following publication:
+Raw reads and phylogenetic tree files of a subset of samples from the complex plant genus *Mercurialis* - a close relative of the nettle (*Urtica dioica*) - were obtained from the following publication:

 Gerchen JF, Veltsos P, Pannell JR. Recurrent allopolyploidization, Y-chromosome introgression and the evolution of sexual systems in the plant genus Mercurialis.
 Philos Trans R Soc Lond B Biol Sci.
 2022 May 9;377(1850):20210224. doi: 10.1098/rstb.2021.0224.
 Epub 2022 Mar 21.
 PMID: 35306889; PMCID: PMC8935306.